analytics-nuts/Comparative-Study-of-Classification-Techniques-on-Credit-Defaults/README.md

 ![](images/plot_8.jpeg)

- Most of the default customers have delays in repayment status
+ Most of the default customers have delays in their repayment status.

  ##  **_Observations_**